How To Set Up A HTTPS File Transfer: HTTPS File Sharing

 Learn how to set up a web-based HTTPS file transfer online today at JSCAPE.
 This guide will help you set up HTTPS file sharing with just a few clicks.

 In this post, you'll learn how to set up a HTTPS file transfer.
-We'll begin with a "quickstart", where you'll use the default settings in order to get a HTTPS file transfer service up and running with just a few clicks.
+We'll begin with a Quick Start, where you'll use the default settings in order to get a HTTPS file transfer service up and running with just a few clicks.
 After that, we'll tackle some of the more advanced settings so you can choose your desired set of SSL/TLS cipher suites and server key.
-Your choice of cipher suites and keys will have an effect on the security of your HTTPS service and its compatibility with your users' web browsers.
+Your choice of cipher suites and keys will have an effect on the security of your HTTPS file sharing and its compatibility with your users' web browsers.

-Note: The HTTPS or HTTP Secure protocol is defined in RFC 2818, so if you want a really technical discussion on HTTPS alone, feel free to read that.
+Note: The HTTPS or HTTP Secure protocol is defined in RFC 2818, so if you want a technical discussion on HTTPS read that.